haleyzeng/nqueens-sketchpad/README.md

 # The N-Queens Sketchpad

-__A tool to help students find solutions to the N-Queens problem by hand before coding it.__
+_A tool to help students work out solutions to the N-Queens problem._

+### Features
+* Change between NxN boards from 1x1 to 8x8
+* Undo moves
+* Warned of incorrect moves
+* Rotate or flip the board
+* Export drawing as an image